RichiH/vcsh/README.md

 ### Using vcsh without mr

-vcsh encourages you to use [mr] [1].
+vcsh encourages you to use [mr][mr].
 It helps you manage a large number of repositories by running the necessary vcsh commands for you.
 You may choose not to use mr, in which case you will have to run those commands manually or by other means.